Lazer Team 2

 Lazer Team 2 is a 2017 American science fiction action comedy film directed, produced and co-written by Matt Hullum and Daniel Fabelo.
-The film is a sequel to 2015's Lazer Team, and follows the team travelling through a wormhole to find their missing friend Woody.
+The film is a sequel to 2015's Lazer Team, and follows the team traveling through a wormhole to find their missing friend Woody.
 It was released on YouTube Red in November 2017.
-It received positive reviews, critics stating it as an improvement from its predecessor.
+It received positive reviews, with critics generally considering it to be an improvement from its predecessor.
+Financially, it grossed less than $20,000.

 Plot

 Four years after the events of the previous film, the D.E.T.I.A. has mostly lost its funding and nearly everyone has been let go.
-Lazer Team has also been disbanded, as the four heroes do not work well together, Woody (Gavin Free) being the only member to be reassigned.
-He, along with Dr. Maggie Whittington (Nichole Sakura), has been attempting to create a rift in space, after receiving an unknown transmission.
+Lazer Team has also been disbanded, as the four heroes do not work well together, Woody being the only member to be reassigned.
+He, along with Dr. Maggie Whittington, has been attempting to create a rift in space, after receiving an unknown transmission.
 Once the rift is perfected, Woody is taken by an alien being, his helmet remaining behind.
-After an attempted rescue ends in a failure, Major Evelyn Kilbourne (Victoria Pratt) is now head of the D.E.T.I.A., and declares that any project associated with Lazer Team is to be shut down.
+After an attempted rescue ends in a failure, Major Evelyn Kilbourne is now head of the D.E.T.I.A., and declares that any project associated with Lazer Team is to be shut down.
 This announcement angers Maggie, who is determined to not leave Woody lost forever.
 When her lab is getting cleaned out, Maggie steals a device called the translocator and sets out to find the remaining members of Lazer Team.

-With the team split, Herman (Colton Dunn) has capitalized on his fame in the form of marketing and commercialism; Zach (Michael Jones) owns and operates a 'lazer' hair removal business in an attempt to win back his ex-girlfriend, Mindy (Allie DeBerry); Hagan (Burnie Burns) suffers from depression, as he feels his life has peaked, and he actually wants the team to form again.
+With the team split, Herman has capitalized on his fame in the form of marketing and commercialism; Zach owns and operates a 'lazer' hair removal business in an attempt to win back his ex-girlfriend, Mindy; Hagan suffers from depression, as he feels his life has peaked, and he actually wants the team to form again.
 Maggie is able to gather the three at Hagan's house and explains the situation.
 While Hagan readily agrees, Herman and Zach are less than excited.
 The team sneaks into the base, where they're able to temporarily re-open the rift.
 However, Kilbourne intervenes and fights them.
 They all make it into the portal before it closes and Kilbourne is knocked unconscious.
 The four find that they're on an alien spacecraft, somewhere deep in space.
 Maggie also realizes that because too many people went through the rift, the translocator is out of power.
 Not wasting any time, they crawl through vents to avoid detection.
 Maggie is immediately taken by the creature that abducted Woody, and the rest of the team escape the other way.
 Upon exiting the vents, the three are captured and imprisoned by cloaked figures.
 They reveal themselves to be the Antareans.
 Their leader, Arklosh, still holds a grudge over Lazer Team's previous victory, so the aliens remove the Champion Armor pieces from them and, along with Woody's helmet, they disintegrate it.